Kaneake/msci-541-f23-hw4-Kaneake/README.md

 javac BM25.java
 java BM25 output.txt queries.txt
 ```
 This will take a long time to run.
+After all, we are retrieving and BM25 judging all documents that have any terms from the query.
+We sort them as we go and at the end, we store the top 1000 results per topic into the text file as per HW4 instructions.
 Feel free to go for a walk or grab a cup of tea.
 The results will be posted in the newly created file called hw4-bm25-baseline-knurmamb.txt.

 #### 3.A Run IndexEngineStemmed.java to create inverted index and lexicon through Porter Stemmer as follows:
 ```